 filled with our family and friends, and rings on middle-fingers.
 Before the room

-we settled down
+we settle down

 in.
 When our conversation worked on a tone